-- ♦ Town policies and regulations should not present undue burdens on agricultural operations. - ♦ Non-agricultural development should be discouraged on prime agricultural soils, particularly soils classified as having Statewide Significance. - Maintain the integrity of State-designated Agricultural Districts. - ♦ Support "Right-to-Farm" initiatives and manage conflicts between farms and new residents. - ♦ Business and industrial economic development should not sacrifice viable farmland. - ♦ The Town should support creative ways to support the viability of farming as an economic activity, such as agricultural related tourism and supporting farm-related businesses. - Promote the protection of farms and farming-related activities. - Support farming and agriculture activities to provide jobs and economic activity for residents in the Town. - Protect and promote farming activity as a priority to preserve open space and scenic vistas that help shape the rural character of the Town. - Encourage and allow farm-related businesses as support service to farming.
+- ♦ Town policies and regulations should not present undue burdens on agricultural operations. - ♦ Non-agricultural development should be discouraged on prime agricultural soils, particularly soils classified as having Statewide Significance. - ♦ Maintain the integrity of Agricultural Districts designated under the State Agriculture and Market law. - ♦ Support "Right-to-Farm" initiatives and manage conflicts between farms and new residents. - Business and industrial economic development should not sacrifice viable farmland. - ♦ The Town should support creative ways to support the viability of farming as an economic activity, such as agricultural related tourism and supporting farm-related businesses. - Promote the protection of farms and farming-related activities. - ♦ Support farming and agriculture activities to provide jobs and economic activity for residents in the Town. - Protect and promote farming activity as a priority to preserve open space and scenic vistas that help shape the rural character of the Town. - Encourage and allow farm-related businesses as support service to farming.